pontem-network/sp-docs/tutorials/watch_resources.md

 # Watch resources

+**THIS TUTORIAL IS OUT OF DATE, WE WILL PUBLISH NEW VERSION ONCE MERGING OF RESOURCE VIEWER INTO DOVE HAPPENS**.

 `move-resource-viewer` allows you to watch resources stored inside a blockchain node.
 First of all, install [move-resource-viewer](../move_vm/compiler_&_toolset.md) using our documentation.

 Compile using [dove](../move_vm/compiler_&_toolset.md#resource-viewer) and deploy `Storage` module: